The mortal storm of deadly force on Black Americans

 Divided we stand, rooted in the past.
 It’s a history of symbols of traitors, slaveholders, and racist practices propelled through the decades into a distressful legacy.

 Laws have been published and not enacted.
-A system of inferior education, swelling prison populations of black Americans, and inequitable hiring and pay standards – – the list is a multitude of systemic racism.
+A system of inferior education, swollen prison populations of Black Americans, and starkly inequitable hiring and pay standards — the list is a multitude of systemic failures leading to systemic racism.

 It starts in the womb.
 Black mothers have a considerably lesser opportunity to bring healthy children to life.
 Racism continues in a black child's educational path.
 Much more funds go to "good schools," meaning white schools, than "bad schools" nationwide.